-- Administer piperacillin and tazobactam for injection by intravenous infusion over 30 minutes to both adult and pediatric patients (2.1, 2.2, 2.3, 2.4). - Piperacillin and tazobactam for injection and aminoglycosides should be reconstituted, diluted, and administered separately.
-Co-administration via Y-site can be done under certain conditions.
-(2.6) - See the full prescribing information for the preparation and administration instructions for piperacillin and tazobactam for injection pharmacy bulk package bottles.
+- Administer piperacillin and tazobactam for injection by intravenous infusion over 30 minutes to both adult and pediatric patients.
+(2.1, 2.2, 2.3, 2.4) Piperacillin and tazobactam for injection and aminoglycosides should be reconstituted, diluted, and administered separately.
+Co-administration via Y-site can be done under contribuce proditions.
+(2.6) - certain conditions.
+(2.6) See the full prescribing information for the preparation and administration instructions for piperacillin and tazobactam for injection single-dose vials.

-- DOSAGE FORMS AND STRENGTHS -Piperacillin and tazobactam for Injection: 40.5 g lyophilized powder for reconstitution in pharmacy bulk package bottle.
+- DOSAGE FORMS AND STRENGTHS

+Piperacillin and tazobactam for Injection: 2.25 g, 3.375 g, and 4.5 g lyophilized powder for reconstitution in single-dose vials.
 (3)